 The Florida Virtual Campus (FLVC) was created in 2012 by the Florida Legislature, through the consolidation of four statewide organizations: the College Center for Library Automation (CCLA), the Florida Center for Library Automation (FCLA), the Florida Center for Advising and Academic Support (FCAAS), and the Florida Distance Learning Consortium (FDLC).

 In 2014, the Legislature amended FLVC to be a Complete Florida Plus Program and in 2015 moved management of FLVC to the University of West Florida’s Division of Research and Strategic Innovation.
-While its mission and purpose remain the same the newly named units under FLVC, include the Florida Academic Library Services Cooperative, Distance Learning and Student Services, and Complete Florida.
+While its mission and purpose remained the same, the units under FLVC included the FLVC Library Services, Distance Learning and Student Services.

-The Florida Academic Library Services Cooperative (FALSC) operates the integrated library system used by all public college and university libraries statewide along with a shared catalog and a statewide collection of online journals, e-books, and other valuable e-resources.
-In all, FALSC’s products and services are available to assist nearly 1.3 million students, faculty, and staff across Florida.
+FLVC Library Services operates the integrated library system used by all public college and university libraries statewide along with a shared catalog and a statewide collection of online journals, e-books, and other valuable e-resources.
+These products and services are available to assist nearly 1.3 million students, faculty, and staff across Florida.

 Distance Learning and Student Services (DLSS) provides an array of innovative educational services for students, educators, and administrators in the sunshine state.
 DLSS operates several statewide services that impact the success of the state’s students.
-Two of the more popular services are FloridaShines and MyCareerShines.
+One of the more popular services is FloridaShines.